BI Leadership Capability Assessment Framework

 4

-Domain expertise is the bridge between technical competence and trusted advisor status.
+Domain, Functional and Process expertise are critical and they bridge between technical competence and becoming a SME or a Trusted Advisor to clients.
 Without it, there is no real partnership with stakeholders.

 Why high-calibre BI teams still underdeliver